-- KCSiE 2023 (Full guidance) - School Strategic Child Protection & Safeguarding Policy. - What to do if you are worried a child is being abused. - Working Together to Safeguard Children (2018). - Staff Code of Conduct 2023 - Whistleblowing Guidance 2022.
+- KCSiE 2024 (Full guidance) - School Strategic Child Protection & Safeguarding Policy. - What to do if you are worried a child is being abused. - Working Together to Safeguard Children (2023).

 All staff engaged in 'regulated activity' (e.g. teaching and teaching assistant and pastoral staff) and the CoG and DSG complete online training 'Safeguarding in Education', which includes a section on FSM and an on line training session on Prevent.
 Refresher training is completed every 3 years thereafter.